-- 1. Automatic parameter selection to set the atlas parameters (i.e. number of atlases, and the frame size of each of the atlases). - 2.
+- 1. Automatic parameter selection to set the atlas parameters (i.e., number of atlases, and the frame size of each of the atlases). - 2.
 Separation of views into entity layers (optional stage). - 3.
 Pruning of redundant information, aggregating the pruned masks over an intra-period. and clustering of preserved pixels for each group and entity. - 4.
 Packing of patches and generation of video data per group (Figure 3). - 5.
 Quantization and scaling of geometry video data per atlas, if present. - 6.
 Scaling of occupancy video data per atlas, if present.

-The remainder of this section explains the encoder input, output and each of the encoder processes in more detail.
+The remainder of this section explains the encoder input, output, and each of the encoder processes in more detail.

-Figure 2.
-Top-level diagram of the TMIV single-group encoder
+Figure 2: Top-level diagram of the TMIV single-group encoder

-Figure 3.
-Representing source views using patch atlases
+Figure 3: Representing source views using patch atlases

-At the 132th MPEG meeting, multi-plane images [10] have been introduced to TMIV supporting an alternative coding mechanism that uses transparency layers.
+At the 132th MPEG meeting, Multiple Plane Images [10] have been introduced to TMIV supporting an alternative coding mechanism that uses transparency layers.

-4.2.
-Encoder inputs
+4.1.2 Encoder inputs

 The input to the TMIV encoder consists of a list of source views (Figure 4).
 The source views represent projections of a 3D real or virtual scene.
 The source views can be in equirectangular, perspective, or orthographic projection.
 Each source view should at least have view parameters (camera intrinsics, camera extrinsics, geometry quantization, etc.).
-A source view may have a geometry component in the form of 8-16 bits raw video with range/invalid sample values.
-Also a source view may have texture attribute component in the form of YC_BC_R 4:2:0 10 bits.
+A source view may have a geometry component with range/invalid sample values.
+Also, a source view may have texture attribute component.
 Additional optional attributes per source view are an entity map and a transparency attribute component.
 The set of components has to be the same for all source views.

-Figure 4.
-Input source views composed of texture attribute and geometry components, and entity maps
+Figure 4: Input source views composed of texture attribute and geometry components, and entity maps

-4.3.
-Encoder outputs
+4.1.3 Encoder outputs

 The output of the TMIV encoder is a single file according to the V3C sample stream format containing a single V3C sequence.
-Most parameter sets have MIV extensions enabled and common atlas data is present.
-The view parameter list is sent once and depth quantization parameters (if present) are updated at each intra frame.
+Most parameter sets have MIV extensions enabled, and common atlas data is present.
+The view parameter list is sent once, and depth quantization parameters (if present) are updated at each intra frame.
 For each of the regular atlases, there are sub bitstreams with patch data, geometry video data (if present), attribute video data (if present), occupancy video data (if present), and packed video data (if present).
 An atlas may be composed of multiple atlas tiles.
-Atlas and patch parameters include groups and entity ID's respectively^[1].
+Atlas and patch parameters include groups and entity ID's respectively1.